EpfeiferNutri/PrediRes/README.md

 **Data and Required Files:**

+**In the folder Supplementary Tables all required tables were placed.**

 **Table S1: Overview of the viral species (=vOTUs)**
 * vOTU_ID - Specifier/ID for the vOTUs,
 * size - contig and genomes sizes in bp